This article is sponsored by Janome sewing machines

 Firstly you need to figure out what exactly do you want to learn?
-Think about what you already know, and what new skills you would like to learn.
+Think about what you already know, and what new skills you would like to add to that knowledge.
 Are you a beginner looking to learn basic sewing skills?
-Do you want to learn how to make your own clothes, bags or home accessories?
-Do you want to draft patterns?
+Do you want to learn how to sew your own clothes, bags or home accessories?
+Do you want to learn how to draft patterns?
 Learn how to quilt or embroider?

 Are you looking for a new hobby, a chance to learn a new skill, maybe to meet up in a social situation with other people that have the same interest?
 Then maybe learning to quilt or embroider could be the thing for you.
 As well as attending classes you could join the local Guild group and regularily meet up with others to share your hobby with.
 Or perhaps if you have basic sewing skills but are looking for social sewing then a sewing group might be more your thing.
 These are often a lot cheaper than sewing classes but you can still learn a lot from other members.

 Do you already sew but want to expand your skills?
 You could learn how to use a new type of machine (overlocker or embroidery machine for example) to help you try some different techniques.
 You could learn pattern cutting so you can make your own patterns, or alter commercial dressmaking patterns.
 You could learn something niche in your preferred area of sewing.
 For instance if you like dressmaking why not go on a corset making course?
 Or learn how to make lingerie?
 Popular subjects for study include dressmaking, curtains, cushions, blind making, bag making and quilting.

 How to learn